d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Basic Properties of Tensor Arithmetic

 Scalars, vectors, matrices,
-and higher order tensors
+and higher-order tensors
 all have some handy properties.
-For example elementwise operation produce outputs that have the same shape as their operands.
+For example, elementwise operations produce outputs that have the same shape as their operands.